-Punctuated by the princely and the peculiar, collections and the phenomenon of collecting have a long and rich history in the West.
-It is a social, cultural, and economic history that encompasses the realms of art, medicine and natural science (to name a few).
+Punctuated by the princely and the peculiar, collections and the phenomenon of collecting have a long and rich history in the Western world.
+It is a social, cultural, and economic history that encompasses the realms of art, medicine and natural science (to name just a few).
 It is personal collecting that would ultimately give rise to many of the first modern museums.
 Collection comes from the Latin collectionem, meaning, “a gathering together.”
 The actions of the collector by definition include acquisition and arrangement principally, but also include the equally important aspect of presentation – the collection is something that is put on display for and viewed by an audience.
 It is the intense love of and passion for (perhaps an obsession with) a particular subject or object that truly characterizes the genuine collector.

 An element of the “collection” not addressed in the formal definition is the way in which through this strategic gathering together the collector creates a microcosm, or a miniature version of the world.
-Take the example of the zoo, which is a collection of different animals from disparate parts of the globe, which have been gathered (unnaturally) together at a single site.
-Animals are taken out of the real world and brought into the world of the zoo with the idea that in this one specific place all the animals of the world can be seen together.
+Take the example of the typical zoo, which is a collection of different animals from disparate parts of the globe, which have been gathered (often unnaturally) together at a single site.
+Animals are taken out of the real world and brought into the world of the zoo with the idea being that in this one specific place all the animals of the world can be seen together.
 This understanding of collections as microcosms includes museums (museums of art, anthropology, aviation, science, etc.) as well as personal collections of objects.
 Philately is a particularly good example of the microcosm because of the way in which stamps relate to geography and history.
 The stamps in a comprehensive collection are able to represent many different places and times in one single space at any time.
 One way to understand this is to imagine how the pages of carefully organized stamps typically seen in a philatelist’s collection form a kind of unique, historical map of the world.

-In the basic system of collecting, objects are taken out of the real world in which they have functional and economic value and brought into the world of the collection, where their value is personal to the collector.
+In the basic system of collecting, objects are taken out of the real world in which they have functional and economic value and brought into the world of the collection, where their value is transformed and often personal to the collector.
 However, the worth of the collection can also be validated and informed by the collector’s peers and audience.
 This brings us back to the theme of display and presentation and invites an exploration of the way in which the collector is also fundamentally a curator.

 I. To look after and preserve. (c.
 1930)